bttorres/Edward/README.md

 ## The code

-The code in this repository is the code that he uses to function.
+The code in the "src/" folders is the code that he uses to function.
 It is split into two folders.
 One is in the Arduino structure (a modified C/C++ language) for the ESP32-CAM board and the other is in the ESP-IDF structure (regular C language).
 PlatformIO in Visual Studio Code was used for both.

 ## Eddie's Parts and Their Functions: